 For the past several years, Goldfarb has collaborated with Kingdom House to involve nursing students in its programs and events.
 Students complete projects that help Kingdom House better serve their community, such as conducting health assessments for children, providing nutrition resources, and organizing health fairs for all ages.

 Read more about this partnership in Goldfarb magazine >

 As a result of this partnership, students in our community nursing classes increase their understanding of different cultures and parts of the community in a hands-on way, enabling them to provide more thoughtful care in their future careers.

 As a leader in hands-on, community health nursing, the Goldfarb School of Nursing at Barnes-Jewish College will continue to invest in local partnerships and vulnerable populations in the long-term.
 Be sure to watch the blog for the latest updates and some exciting new developments.

-If you’re interested in pursuing a community-oriented nursing career, learn more about our academic programs, which include a Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN) and Doctor of Nursing Practice/Doctor of Philosophy in Nursing (DNP/PhD).
+If you’re interested in pursuing a community-oriented nursing career, learn more about our academic programs, which include a Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP) and Doctor of Philosophy in Nursing (PhD).